emacs-mirror/emacs/mps/manual/source/topic/porting.rst

 The MPS requires platform-specific implementations of the functional modules in the list below.
 You'll probably find that it's unnecessary to port them all: unless the new platform is very exotic, some of the existing implementations ought to be usable.
-In most cases there is an generic ("ANSI") implementation of the module, that uses only the features of the Standard C Library.
+In most cases there is a generic ("ANSI") implementation of the module, that uses only the features of the Standard C Library.
 These generic implementations are partially functional or non-functional, but can be used as a starting